 Apple cider vinegar

-A new drink which is trending is apple cider vinegar with water.
+A new drink that is trending is apple cider vinegar with water.
 It is believed to help in weight loss, reduce cholesterol as well as blood sugar levels.
 Take some of this vinegar in a tall glass.
 Add water and drizzle in some honey to enhance the taste.
-It comes with loads healthy benefits and has a low calorie count.
+It comes with loads of healthy benefits and has a low-caloric count.
 And a great perk…it is tasty too!

 Flavoured tea may still have more sugar than you would like, so here is what you can do.
 Pour in more water than mentioned on the pack in your flavoured tea to balance out the sweetness.
 Throw in some ice cubes.
 Infusion teas are great and also healthy.
 Flavours like grape, pomegranate, cranberry, lime, can be a little tart which means less sugar.
 Good.

-Coconut water one of the most organic ways to quench your thirst.
-After all it is nature’s gift to us.
-It is healthy, eliminates toxins from the body, naturally sweetened and perfect for hydrating yourself after a work-out.
+Coconut water is one of the most organic ways to quench your thirst.
+After all, it is nature’s gift to us.
+It is healthy, naturally sweetened, and perfect for detoxing and hydrating yourself after a workout.
 Even the malai inside the coconut is healthy.
 Scrape it out and enjoy it with some gur (optional).

 Milkshakes and cold coffee

-Additionally, we list some alternatives for sugar which many people have incorporated into their daily diet:
+Additionally, we list some alternatives for sugar that many people have incorporated into their daily diet:

 In its organic form, it is the best alternative to sugar.
 It is unprocessed and therefore healthy, boosts energy, anti-viral, and is packed with vitamins.
 Make a slow beginning and try to replace sugar with raw, organic honey.
 Yet again, not too much else you will put on weight.